questions-answers/community/README.md

 * Adding attachments (not only images) to questions and answers ([Done](https://github.com/questions-answers/community/wiki/What's-new#15032020))
 * Integration with Slack ([In progress](https://github.com/questions-answers/community/issues/6))
-* Notifying when question was answered, watching questions (Reviewing),
+* Notifying when question was answered, watching questions,
 * Mentions,
 * Displaying who voted on question/answer,
 * Categories/topics,